soltaniehha/Business-Analytics-Toolbox/01-Cloud-Computing/README.md

 ## Log-in to RStudio
 1. From Cloud Shell (and not the SSH window) run the following command, where `micro-auto` is your instance's name:
 `gcloud compute ssh micro-auto --zone us-central1-a  -- -L 8080:localhost:8787`
-2. Once you see `xxx@micro-auto:~$` at the prompt click on the **Web Preview** icon on the top right of Cloud Shell.
+2. Once you see `xxx@micro-auto:~$` at the prompt click on the **Web Preview** icon on the top right of Cloud Shell and select preview on port 8080.
 You should be directed to a new webpage which is the login page of your RStudio Server.
 Use the username/password you just created to login.

 **Note:** Since this is a self-stopping instance anytime you log out of the instance (by closing or exiting the Cloud Shell) your instance will "stop" automatically.